mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_integrators.rst

 provides a forward, primal-only path tracer, :ref:`acoustic_path
 <integrator-acoustic_path>`, implemented in C++, as well as differentiable
-Python integrators (built on Time-Resolved Path Replay Backpropagation) for gradient-based acoustic optimization — see the acoustic integrators listed below.
+Python integrators (built on Time-Resolved Path Replay Backpropagation) for gradient-based acoustic optimization.
+See the acoustic integrators listed below.

 In the XML description language, a single integrator is usually instantiated